mathgladiator/adama-lang/reference/src/guide/functions-procedures-methods-oh-my.md

-# Functions, procedures, and methods oh my
+# Functions, procedures, and methods
 Adama has two forms of colloquial functions.

 Functions in Adama are pure in that they have no side effects and also are context-free.